 Boasting a peaceful, shaded terrace overlooking the bridge, this traditional bakery has the best ambience for enjoying Amarante’s famous pastries and eggy custards.

-Roasted kid goat and stewed tripe are house specialities at this traditional Portuguese restaurant with a pretty riverside terrace.
+Roasted veal, stewed tripe and roasted kid goat are the house specialities at this traditional Portuguese restaurant with a pretty riverside terrace.